Grants and Resources

 - Indiana Shared Use Toolkit

-- IN Healthy Weight Initiative – Indiana Nutrition and Physical Activity Plan, resources, state-wide workgroups and data for Hoosiers
+- Hoosier Health and Wellness Alliance – Indiana Nutrition and Physical Activity Plan, resources, state-wide workgroups and data for Hoosiers

 - Physical Activity Guidelines for Americans